criston-lee/mag-7-backtesting/README.md

 # Room for Improvement

-Naive Strategy was used for Trading: Use all money when possible, and sell all when sell signal Trading Strategy currently only looks at One stock at a time
+Naive Strategy was used for Trading: Use all money when buying, and sell all when sell signal Trading Strategy currently only looks at One stock at a time